22nd January - DEATH OF QUEEN VICTORIA.

 165 persons were registered as Boarders.

-CONVALESCENT HOME for Boer War soldiers at 4 South Terrace.
-The matron was a Scotswoman, Mable French.
+The matron in 1901 was a Scotswoman, Mable French.

 She lived there with her husband Tom, a blacksmith, and their adopted daughter, Edith Martin age 2.